Career gender equality (for real)

 All too often do we women have to defend our capabilities in professional spaces – not because we lack anything, or because we are less capable of our male counterparts, but because the historical and common misperception is that gender is inescapably related to our job functions.
-In reality though, most people now agree that the genders are equally talented, capable, and ambitious.
+In reality though, most people now agree that the genders are equally talented, capable, and ambitious in their career.

 That said, we know the sting of being doubted in the workplace.
 For this reason, I have crafted a list of how I remain ambitious and untouched by doubters.
 And yes, all of these hacks are easier said than done.